wilsonliaows/docs/connectors/mssql/upsert.md

 *Upsert row action*

 ### Table
 First, select a table to upsert rows in.
-This can be done either by selecting a table from the pick list, or toggle the input field to text mode and type the full table name.
+This can be done either by selecting a table from the pick list, or toggling the input field to text mode and typing the full table name.

 ### Columns
 Columns in the selected table are then presented as input fields here.
 Map the required fields from the output datatree here to upsert a row with data from preceding trigger or actions.